cmars/ddcp/README.md

 # DDCP

-Database-to-Database Copy.

-# What is it?

-Multi-master database synchronization with [VLCN](https://vlcn.io)'s [CR-SQLite](https://vlcn.io/docs/cr-sqlite/intro) over [Veilid](https://veilid.com).
+Database-to-Database Copy (DDCP) over [Veilid](https://veilid.com).

-DDCP currently provides a Git-like CLI for fetching and merging SQLite database changes over Veilid.
+`ddcp` provides a Git-like CLI for fetching and merging SQLite database changes with Veilid peers.

-# Why would I use it?

-Distribute a SQLite database and synchronize it like a Git repository.

 # How do I use it?